Latest update: 17/11/2020

-IDEA StatiCa’s intention is to model steel connections.
+IDEA StatiCa has been developed to model & design steel connections.
 In this respect, the connection must feature a single identifiable node where all members converge, no matter how complex this connection can be.
 Please bear in mind that small eccentricities of some members in relation to the node are taken into account by the Finite Element model and do not create any issues to the fictional node concept.

 On the other hand, if more than one node can be identified in the model, then this can probably be classified as a structure and the approach followed by IDEA StatiCa might be inappropriate and lead to erroneous results.